tweerlei/plumber/README.md

-  node-sub:<arg>              Replace the current node with one of its sub nodes Ranges is-inrange:<arg>            Compare the current value to the current range resulting in a boolean range-each:<arg>            Generate items with the values of the input item's range using the given increment range-get:<arg>             Get a range field, one of (start, end) range-set:<arg>             Set a range field, e.g. for usage with each:, one of (start, end)
+  node-sub:<arg>              Replace the current node with one of its sub nodes Ranges is-inrange:<arg>            Compare the current value to the current range resulting in a boolean partitions:<arg>            Generate key ranges for n partitions, use with parallel:<n>
+  range-each:<arg>            Generate items with the values of the input item's range using the given increment range-get:<arg>             Get a range field, one of (start, end) range-set:<arg>             Set a range field, e.g. for usage with each:, one of (start, end)